 If there is anything else to say about proletariat and bourgeoisie it’s that they create each other, just like any other dichotomy.

-And while division of cells is in the origin of life, mutation is in the origin of evolution.
+And while the division of cells is the origin of life, mutation is the origin of evolution.

-Another important question is who actually owns the infrastructure, or whether it can be owned at all.
-And that depends on the type of infrastructure.
+Another important question is who actually owns the infrastructure, or whether it can or should be owned at all.